ramrompp/beepbeep/beepbeep-ui/README.md

 correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.

+By default beepbeep Protractor configuration utilizes Chrome based WebDriver.
+This means that you need to have Google Chrome Browser installed on the system you are executing E2E tests on.

 ```
 npm start
 ```